-Many of the potential opportunities that will be assessed as part of the NRDA process and restoration plan development have nutrient and sediment reduction benefits, including the restoration and/or establishment of streams, wetlands, submerged aquatic vegetation (SAV), freshwater mussels and living shorelines.
-The comprehensive restoration plan creates the opportunity to prioritize these efforts and other projects yielding local benefits including reduced flood risk, improved public access, and enhanced recreational opportunities.
-The expectation is that a restoration plan developed with inclusive stakeholder engagement will increase the likelihood of its implementation.
-Although none of the practices that will be assessed as part of the NRDA or restoration plan are included in the 2025 scenario for meeting the District's nutrient planning goals for the Chesapeake Bay, DOEE will track implementation of these practices and credit them accordingly.
+Many of the potential restoration opportunities that will be assessed as part of the NRDA process and Corridor Vision development have nutrient and sediment reduction benefits, including the restoration and/or establishment of streams, wetlands, submerged aquatic vegetation (SAV), freshwater mussels and living shorelines.
+The comprehensive Corridor Vision creates the opportunity to prioritize these efforts and other projects yielding local benefits including reduced flood risk, improved public access, and enhanced recreational opportunities.
+The expectation is that an integrated vision developed with inclusive stakeholder engagement will increase the likelihood of its implementation.
+Although none of the practices that will be assessed as part of the NRDA effort or Corridor Vision development will be included in the scenarios for meeting the District's nutrient planning goals for the Chesapeake Bay, DOEE will track implementation of these practices and credit them accordingly.